 Hidden crevices, combined with moisture build up and constant temperature variation in a car air conditioning system can be a breeding ground for harmful bacteria and fungus.
 This is particularly important for anyone who is prone to allergies or sufferers from asthma.

 Your local Repco Authorised Car Service mechanic can provide you with information on special sanitising treatments that can help to remove these contaminants.
 These treatments are designed to protect you and your passengers and they also help to remove the musty odour that can be evident from the air conditioner vents.
-For more information click here.
+For more information on fixing car air conditioner smells click here.

 For an informative video on cabin air filters and your health please click here.